VISHINATH KAMPASI (1853-1938 ) A GREAT PIONEER OF PRINTING AND PHOTOGRAPHY IN KASHMIR

 “ There is

-camera was called Compass by Kashmiris.
-It stuck as family name.”
+camera was called a compass by Kashmiris.
+It stuck as the family name.”

 About his

-about 46 great master painters in Himachal pradesh who worked as darbaar
+about 46 great master painters in Himachal Pradesh who worked as darbar

 painters in various hilly kingdoms of Himachal.
 A few went to Tehri Garhwal.

-They belonged to Shiv Raina Razdan Clan of kashmiri Brahmins .
+They belonged to the Shiv Raina Razdan Clan of Kashmiri Brahmins.

-kingdom in late 17th century.. , to The last brilliant painter from this clan was Chandu Lal Raina who died in 1994.
+kingdom in the late 17th century.
+The last brilliant painter from this clan was Chandu Lal Raina who died in 1994.
 These Rainas can be seen everywhere in Himachal

-evidence as to from which part of kashmir their ancestors came to Himachal in
+evidence as to from which part of Kashmir their ancestors came to Himachal in the late 17th century.

-Again , Mattan town in kashmir valley has
+Again, Mattan town in the Kashmir valley has

-a historical link with Himachal Pradesh .
-The purohits of Mattan have been going to Himachal and Punjab
+a historical link with Himachal Pradesh.
+The Purohits of Mattan have been going to Himachal and Punjab in winter for the last 3 or four centuries.
+They have picked up miniature art

 for their religious pictures used in almanacs from masters in Himachal.
 If you

-carefully observe the horscopes prepared by Brahmins of srinagar city and those
+carefully observe the horoscopes prepared by Brahmins of Srinagar city and those

 subjects.
-Shiva is dominant subject in one while stories from Bhagwat Puran and sri krishna's life are
+Shiva is the dominant subject in one while stories from Bhagwat Puran and Sri Krishna's life are

-depicted in another segment.
-In 1987, i saw 4 prominent miniature painters in Mattan who made religious paintings and pictures for horscopes.
+depicted in the other segment.
+In 1987, I saw 4 prominent miniature painters in Mattan who made religious paintings and pictures for horoscopes.
 One is still living and settled in

 Sudesh